 Land clearing is widely assumed to have been the leading cause of extinctions.
 After all, species need habitat, and huge tracts in Australia have been bulldozed or degraded.
-But the figures show that, even when grouped with livestock grazing as another form of habitat decline, habitat loss hasn't matched invasive species as an exterminating force.
-The conclusion holds

-There are clear reasons why this is so.
-Australia since European settlement has lost at least 33 (probably 34) mammal species, a toll blamed mainly on introduced cats and foxes.
-The much larger continents of Asia, Africa, North and South America have, in total, lost only a few mammals (disregarding early extinctions blamed on spear-wielding hunter-gatherers).
-Australia is the only continent other than Antarctica not to have native foxes and cats, and that surely explains the extreme difference.
+But the figures show that, even when grouped with livestock grazing as another cause of habitat decline, habitat loss hasn't matched invasive species as an exterminating force.
+It hasn't caused any animal extinctions in modern times.
+There are clear reasons why all this should be so.
+Australia since European settlement has lost more than 40 mammal species, a toll blamed mainly on introduced cats and foxes.3 The much larger continents of Asia, Africa, North and South America have, in total, lost only a few mammals (disregarding early extinctions blamed on spear-wielding hunter-gatherers).4 Australia is the only continent (outside Antarctica) not to have native foxes and cats, and that surely explains the extreme difference.

-Biologists often invoke the concept of prey naivety to explain why so many Australian marsupials and rodents succumb to foxes and cats.
-These animals are adapted to native predators but the new carnivores operate differently.
-Cats have an ambush mode of hunting unlike that of native predators.
-Over millions of years, various cat and fox species spread naturally through the other continents leaving Australia the only one whose mammals lacked familiarity with these predators.
+Biologists often invoke the concept of prey naivety to explain why so many Australian marsupials and rodents succumbed.5 These were adapted to native predators but the new carnivores operated differently.
+Cats have an ambush mode of hunting unlike that of native predators.6 Over millions of years, various species of cats and foxes spread naturally through the other continents leaving Australia the only one whose mammals lacked familiarity with these predators.
 Cats have caused extinctions outside Australia, but only on islands that lack native cats.

 The notion of naivety applies to most of Australia's animal extinctions.
 Frogs and native rats were immunologically naive towards introduced pathogens.
 Birds on Lord Howe Island were naive about the black rats that came ashore from a shipwreck, and Christmas Island animals were naive about wolf snakes.
 Naivety is a special issue for Australia, the most isolated of all continents, with so many species that stand out as different.
+Our wildlife is admired the world over for its uniqueness, but that makes it unusually vulnerable to species that come from elsewhere.